 Please email the documents specified above as a single document to firstname.lastname@example.org by Thursday 28 February, 2019.
 Please list your name (last name, first name) in the subject line of the email.
 File name of the attachment should be LASTNAME-FIRSTNAME.PDF (your last name and first name respectively).

-Preference will be given to applicants based in East Africa, North Africa, South Asia, and Southeast Asia.
+Preference will be given to applicants based in East Africa, North Africa, South Asia, or Southeast Asia.

 We aim to notify applicants of the outcomes by mid-March, 2019.
 Dhaka Art Summit will facilitate visas to Bangladesh for accepted applicants.

 Dr. Iftikhar Dadi is associate professor in Cornell University’s Department of History of Art, co-director of the Institute for Comparative Modernities, and director the South Asia Program.
 He teaches and researches modern and contemporary art from a global and transnational perspective, with emphasis on questions of methodology and intellectual history.
 His writings have focused on modernism and contemporary practice of Asia, the Middle East and their diasporas.
 Another research interest examines the film, media, and popular cultures of South Asia, seeking to understand how emergent publics forge new avenues for civic participation.
 Publications include Modernism and the Art of Muslim South Asia (2010).
 Other publications include the edited monograph Anwar Jalal Shemza (2015), the co-edited catalog Lines of Control (2012), and the co-edited reader Unpacking Europe (2001).
 His essays have appeared in numerous journals, edited volumes, and online platforms.
 Dadi currently serves on the editorial and advisory boards of Archives of Asian Art and Bio-Scope: South Asian Screen Studies, and was member of the editorial board of Art Journal (2007-11).
 He is advisor to the Hong Kong based research organization Asia Art Archive.